RolandKoenig/SeeingSharp2/README.md

 the particular gui framework.

 ### Features
- - Supports .Net Core (.Net Standard 2.0) and the classic .Net Framework
+ - Support .Net Core (.Net Standard 2.0) and the classic .Net Framework
  - Full integration into Windows.Forms, WPF and WinRT
  - Heavy multithreading (all calculations and rendering is done in background threads)
  - Working with multiple graphics devices at once (dynamically configure the target device per view)